larakoseff/LARKOS005_FTO2306_GroupA_LaraKoseff_DWACapstone/README.md

 # 🎙 Pod is in the Details 🎧

 Welcome to **Pod is in the Details**, your discerning platform for podcast discovery, where beautiful design meets fascinating content.
 This platform is designed to be your go-to podcast hub, providing a seamless and enjoyable experience for exploring and listening to your favorite shows.
+The app has been deployed via Netlify and can be accessed via the custom URL: https://subtle-croissant-aa7f9d.netlify.app/

 ## Features